babelian/sonic-crystal/README.md

 A Crystal client for [Sonic search backend](https://github.com/valeriansaliou/sonic).

 This is my first project writing crystal, and is a port of [sonic-ruby](https://github.com/atipugin/sonic-ruby).
 This took about 4 hours, and went fairly smoothly.
-I've pegged the version to `sonic-ruby`, so if development continues it will be in lock step.
+I've pegged the version to `sonic-ruby`, so if development continues it will be in lock step on major and minor versions.

 ## Ruby to Crystal Port Notes